bbowles1/ORF-Annotation/README.md

 The catalog setup config will create the following files:
  - A .tsv file containing McGillivray et al annotations and a .bed file for the same regions.
- - A range_df.tsv file, which contains Ensembl 5'UTR exon regions and their associated FASTA sequence.:x
+ - A range_df.tsv file, which contains Ensembl 5'UTR exon regions and their associated FASTA sequence.